yujulia/codepath-tip/README.md

-# Pre-work - DevTips
+# Pre-work - Tip

-DevTips is a tip calculator application for iOS.
+Tip is a tip calculator application for iOS.

 Submitted by: Julia Yu